sez11a/liferay-docs/develop/learning-paths/articles/05-using-alloy-ui-in-your-application/02-traversing-the-dom-with-aui.markdown

     Each id for the input fields is preceeded by `<portlet:namespace/>` tag to avoid namespacing issues between portlets.
-In addition to the input field and button variables we'll need to declare a variable for an element to display our silly phrase inside.
-We'll grab the div element we created earlier for this:
+In addition to the input field and button variables, you must declare a variable for an element to display the silly phrase inside.
+You'll grab the `<div>` element you created earlier for this:

         var container = A.one("#message");

-    All of our variables have been declared, so now we can create our click event.
+    All variables have been declared, so now you can create the click event.

-3. Add the function just below our container variable:
+3. Add the function just below the container variable:

         btnSubmit.on('click', function(event){

 	    )};

-    Next, we need to declare variables for the value of our input fields.
+    Next, you need to declare variables for the value of your input fields.

-4. Add these variables just inside of the function we just created:
+4. Add these variables just inside the function you just created:

         ver = (verb.get('value'));
         adje = (adj.get('value'));